elpassion/buildel/packages/buildel/README.md

 ## Buildel
 A flexible library for integrating with the Buildel service via WebSockets.
-Enables easy connection, authentication, and real-time event handling within the context of organizations and pipelines.
+Enables easy connection, and real-time event handling within the context of organizations and pipelines.

 ### Installation